Logo Futurismo

 Conclusion

-Caloura is a friendly fishing village with a characteristic beauty resulting from the uniqueness of the surrounding landscapes.
+Caloura is a friendly fishing village with a distinctive beauty that results from the uniqueness of its surrounding landscapes.
 It is the ideal place to enjoy walks by the sea with your family and friends.

-In this sense, it is the destination for many holidaymakers looking for an area to rest and relax.
-You can also visit many natural tourist attractions and monuments steeped in history.
-What are you waiting for to visit this ex-libris of the island of São Miguel?
+In this sense, it is a destination for many holidaymakers seeking a place to rest and relax.
+You can also visit numerous natural tourist attractions and historical monuments.
+What are you waiting for to see this ex-libris of the island of São Miguel?

 Authors’ Note